oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 The new connection details should be of the same storage type as the original connection.
 Meaning - NFS storage connection cannot be edited to point to iSCSI.

-Open issue: do lun_id and physical_volume_id need also to be updated for iSCSI?

 ## GUI

 Storage domain and connection are managed together in webadmin UI in Storage tab --> specific storage entry open in a popup dialog.
 Till now, storage domain's edit was enabled only for active storage domains and allowed updating only their name and description.